bjeavons/zxcvbn-php/README.md

 Thanks to:
 * @lowe for the original [Javascript Zxcvbn](https://github.com/lowe/zxcvbn)
 * [@Dreyer's port](https://github.com/Dreyer/php-zxcvbn) for reference for initial implementation
-* [bjeavon's implementation](https://github.com/bjeavons/zxcvbn-php) for building out zxcvbn-php as a solid initial port of the Dropbox library with composer support and unit tests
+* [@mkopinsky](https://github.com/mkopinsky) for major updates to keep in sync with upstream scoring